RedbeanGit/automate-parser/README.md

 - `<production>` is a production rule.
 It can be a terminal symbol, a non-terminal symbol or a sequence of symbols.

 The grammar needs at least one non-terminal symbol "S" (start symbol).

+## Object mapping

+If the file match the grammar, you can use a class extending `AbstractHandler` to build objects from tokens.

+This project provides a `Spacecom` package as an example of how to use this feature.